helm/helm-2to3/README.md

 - Helm v2 client installed on a system which manages releases on one to many clusters
 - Helm v3 client with `2to3` plugin installed on the same system
 - Access to the cluster(s) that Helm v2 client is managing and which Helm v3 will manage after migration.
 This access is similar to `kubectl` access using [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
+  The `--kubeconfig` and `--kube-context` flags can be used with the `convert` and `cleanup` commands to set the kubeconfig path and context to override the environment configuration.
 - Access to the `tiller` namespace for required RBAC roles.
 If `Tillerless` setup, then a service account with the proper cluster wide RBAC roles will need to be used.
 If not used, `forbidden` errors will be thrown when trying to access restricted resources.

 ## Install